DmytroNorth/Automated_Subtitles_Generation-Regex_Java/README.md

 2. Not handled case if there are several matches of words combinations

 Notes:
-1. V 1.0 is for Mac users only
+1. for Mac users only
-2. V 1.0 was not tested